Google favours websites in its search engine results that it considers technically high-quality.

 How to fix CLS?

-Debug CLS using Chrome's developer tools.
+Debug CLS with Chrome’s developer tools.

 FCP: First Contentful Paint